This article may contain links from our affiliate partners. Please read how we make money!

 - High price tag: The best hard anodized aluminum options can be too pricey for use in your home kitchen.

-6. Teflon
+6. Teflon (PTFE Coating)

-Teflon is a brand name for a synthetic chemical consisting of carbon and fluorine atoms.
+Teflon (PTFE) is a brand name for a synthetic chemical consisting of carbon and fluorine atoms.
 It was created in the 1930s to provide a nonstick, non-reactive, and nearly frictionless surface for a variety of surfaces.
-This is why Teflon eventually became a household name for easy-to-use and easy-to-clean cookware.

 Pros: